raycast/extensions/extensions/social-network-trends/README.md

 # Social Network Trends

-Show popular trends on WeiBo, ZhiHu, and DouYin.
+Show popular trends or Search something on WeiBo, ZhiHu, and DouYin.